imbusi/CS-Sprint-2022-MTM1/README.md

-# MTM study: OpenCV/ML team
+# CS-Sprint-2022-MTM1 - OpenCV/ML Implementation

-We made use of OpenCV and Machine Learning to accuractely identify what motion is being performed in a video
+We made use of OpenCV and Machine Learning to accuractely identify what motion is being performed in a video.
+Towards the goal of accurately identifying the correct MTM code.
+This project was worked on by Asit Singh and Vyas Padmanabhan.

+**This project was performed as part of CS 499 and Mercedes-Benz U.S. International (MBUSI) was the collaborator.**

 ## How to Arrange Videos in the Video folder (same applies for TestVideos)
 Videos/